koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/configuration.md

 ---
-title: Testing Configuration
+title: Jest Configuration
 description: Depending on the types of tasks you are developing, you may require custom configuration of your jest testing file.
 image: img/thumbnail.png
-sidebar_label: Testing Configuration
+sidebar_label: Jest Configuration
 ---

 # Testing Configuration